UnfixableExploit/ZPerms/README.md

 # ZPerms (Fork of ZPermissions)
-Aims to use the latest versions of (Vault, MassiveCraft-Factions, WorldGuard + Over) Going to try to make faster but less intensive but is good as is :)
+Aims to use the latest versions of (Vault, MassiveCraft-Factions, WorldGuard + Other) Going to try to make faster but less intensive but is good as is :)